Also known as: Milk and children, Cow’s milk allergy - children or Lactose intolerance - children

 - Nausea and vomiting

-Some children do have problems from drinking cow's milk.
+Some children have problems from drinking cow's milk.
 For instance, a milk allergy may cause:

 A severe allergy can cause bleeding in the intestines that can lead to anemia.
 But only about 1 to 3% of children under 1 year old have a milk allergy.
 It is even less common in children who are older than 1 to 3 years.

-If your child has one of these problems, your doctor or nurse may recommend soy milk.
-However, many children who are allergic to milk are also allergic to soy.
+If your child has one of these problems, your health care provider may recommend soy milk.
+But many children who are allergic to milk are also allergic to soy.

 Children usually outgrow allergies or intolerances by the time they are 1 year old.
 But having one food allergy increases the risk for having other types of allergies.